 Why is understanding inhibitory control important for classroom behaviour?

-Research shows inhibitory control helps learners pause before acting (Diamond, 2010).
-Knowing this, teachers see calling out as a neurological delay, not defiance (Casey et al., 1997).
-Teachers can then adjust the classroom environment instead of punishing the learner (Blair & Raver, 2016).
+Research shows that inhibitory control helps learners pause before they act (Diamond, 2010).
+Inhibitory control means the brain's brake system.
+This helps teachers see calling out as a neurological delay, not defiance (Casey et al., 1997).
+Teachers can then change the classroom set-up instead of punishing the learner (Blair & Raver, 2016).

 What does cognitive science say about ADHD and motivation?